Link Shell Extension

 Enumeration of Hardlinks

-With Vista and Windows 7 it is possible to enumerate all hardlink siblings to a file in constant time.
-Simply select a hardlinked file and select Properties from the right click action menu:
+Simply select a hardlinked file and select Properties from the action menu:

 Enumerate Hardlinks